 A large number of types of heating are available for your oven.
-You can therefore select the best method for preparing any meal.
+You can therefore select the best method for cooking any dish.

-Types of heating Application and temperature ranges 3D hot air 30-250 °C For baking cakes and small baked items on two levels.
+Types of heating and temperature ranges Application 3D hot air 30-250 °C For baking cakes and small baked items on two levels.
 Hot air 30-250 °C For baking sponge cakes in baking tins on one level.
 Top/bottom heating 30-300 °C For baking and roasting on one level.
 Especially suitable for cakes with moist toppings (e.g. cheesecake) or for cakes on a baking sheet.
-Intensive heat 100-300 °C For recipes with a crispy base (e.g. quiche).
+Intensive heat 100-300 °C For dishes with a crispy base (e.g. quiche).
 The heat is emitted from above and more intensively from below.
-Bottom heating 30-200 °C For food and baked goods which should form a crust or which need more browning on the underside.
-Only switch on the Bottom heating for a short time at the end.
+Bottom heating 30-200 °C For food and baked goods which should form a crust or need more browning on the underside.
+Only acti- vate bottom heating for a short while at the end of the baking time.
 Hot air grilling 100-250 °C For poultry and larger pieces of meat.
 Grill, large area low (1) medium (2) high (3) For grilling steaks, sausages, bread or fish in large quantities.
 Grill, small area low (1) medium (2) high (3) For grilling steaks, sausages, bread or fish in small quantities.
 Slow cooking 70-100 °C For tender pieces of meat, that are to be cooked medium, medium rare or "à point".
 Plate warming 30-70 °C For warming porcelain tableware.
 Keep warm 60-100 °C For keeping food warm.